 Geodynamics is the study of the forces and processes that drive our dynamic Earth.
-Geodynamicists try to answer questions like: "Are plates driven by ridge-push or slab-pull?", "Why are the Appalachian mountains still so tall?"; "What could have carved the canyons on Mars?".
+Geodynamicists try to answer questions like: "Are plates driven by ridge-push or slab-pull?", "Why are the Appalachian mountains still so tall?"; "Why are the oceans so deep?".

 Attendance is required for all lectures.
 Reading the text is not a sufficient